zolweb/the-appcenter-publisher/README.md

 ### `--add-variable`

-Run this script when you need to add an environment variable to your projet.
+Run this script when you need to add an environment variable to your project.
 You first need to write the variable in `env.js` and export it then the script will :
 - Copy all the variables needed in the postclone script (the one that is responsible for copying the values from appCenter config to your env file)
 - Update values for each environment variable, on each environment and both platforms